rokiman33/nextjs-fastfood-totem/INFO.md

 - Relational database modeling using **Prisma ORM**.
 - Implementation of the cloud database with **Neon Serverless Postgres**.
 - Structuring tables to store information about:
-  - Restaurants
+  - Stores
-  - Menu categories
+  - Item categories
   - Available products

 ### 2️⃣ Main Interface Construction